-The reality of today’s online digital landscape is that all of your online profiles (including social media accounts, email accounts and dating profiles) are both a personal and professional extension of yourself.
+The reality of today’s online digital landscape is that all of your online profiles (including social media accounts, email accounts, dating profiles, an online review) are both a personal and professional extension of yourself.

 Roughly 80% of future employers Google a prospective employee’s name before interviewing and hiring them, while 95% percent of all job recruiters use LinkedIn or another professional networking platform to research candidates before engaging them in a professional capacity.

 With the job market being especially saturated for recent college graduates and young professionals, the stakes are high when it comes to obtaining a job interview, let alone being hired.
 That is why it is critical for you to pay close attention to your online presence and digital footprint!

 You can use these ten tips and tricks to keep track of your digital footprint and ensure that you are putting your best “digital” foot forward for not only future employers and colleagues, but the whole world.

 How to Maintain Your Digital Footprint